VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 complete.
 This will enable the UI flow to move more quickly to the Registrant screen than in the V2 release.

+# Optimizing the infrastructure

+The second set of optimizations that the team added in this stage of the journey related to the infrastructure in the system.
+The following sections describe the most significant changes we made here.

 ## Sending and receiving commands and events asynchronously

 As part of the optimization process, the team updated the system to